Hands of hope NY

-Our physical therapists at Hands of Hope NYC will help retrain your muscles to return to normal functional activities without pain and with full range of motion.
+Our shoulder pain physical therapy at Hands of Hope NYC will help retrain your muscles to return to normal functional activities without pain and with full range of motion.

 – Ice the shoulder for 15 minutes on, two to three times a day